Lagrangian Floer theory over integers: spherically positive symplectic manifolds: Statement of the main technical result

 Its dimension depends only on $\Gamma,i$ but independent of $p$, $\tilde x$, $x$.
 We now define

 \end{defn} Now the main technical result used in the proof of Theorems \ref{theoremA} and \ref{theoremF} is the following: \begin{theorem} Let $X$ be a space with Kuranishi structure that has a tangent bundle.
-We fix its good coordinate system.
-Then there exists a strongly piecewise smooth global section $\mathfrak s'$ which is arbitrary close to the original Kuranishi map in $C^0$ sense, such that the following holds for $X' = (\mathfrak s')^{-1}(0)$ and its Kuranishi structure: \begin{enumerate}[{\rm (i)}] \item $X'$ has a triangulation. \item Each of $X'(\Gamma)$ is a simplicial subcomplex of $X'$. \item We have
+We take a good coordinate system.
+Then there exists a strongly piecewise smooth global section $\mathfrak s'$, which is arbitrarily close to the original Kuranishi map in $C^0$ sense, such that the following holds for $X' = (\mathfrak s')^{-1}(0)$ defined in Definition \ref{perturbed0kuranishi} and its Kuranishi structure: \begin{enumerate}[{\rm (i)}] \item $X'$ has a triangulation. \item Each of $X^{\prime \cong}(\Gamma)$ is a simplicial subcomplex of $X'$. \item We have